 Date - year ending A better world (uses and benefits) A better Internet (stakeholder projects and results) InternetNZ projects and results 31 Mar 2017 There are a number of under activated groups of users of the open Internet.
 Stimulating creative use of the Internet is a focus of few stakeholders.
 InternetNZ has not developed outreach activities designed to stimulate creative uses of the Internet in particular communities.
 31 Mar 2018 Dozens of new uses developed by diverse sectors and communities, and there is increased visibility and celebration of these initiatives.
-Stories showcased by InternetNZ are being shared by a wider network and more people know about them.
-InternetNZ runs a dedicated stream at NetHui, and works with partners to showcase the stories that are shared.
-31 Mar 2019 Dozens of new uses developed by new communities, and there is increased visibility and celebration of these initiatives.
-Other stakeholder groups co-design useful resources for their communities.
-Continued development of action and showcasing approach.
-31 Mar 2020 The creative, generative potential of the Internet is widely appreciated.
-Creativity online is more commonplace. useful resources for Continued development of action and showcasing approach.
+Internet are being shared by a wider network; innovative, creative Internet